endlos99/flashrom99/doc/MANUAL.md

 menu again to eliminate most issues.
 Alternatively, put the image as the only image on the SD card so that it is loaded directly.

-If your program has difficulties reading from or writing to floppy disks, please see [`R1DISKFIX.md`](R1DISKFIX.md) for a possible solution.

 If this doesn't help, please send a note to the developer at <r@0x01.de> for further analysis.